doublecloud/terraform-provider-doublecloud/example_projects/transfer/offload_oltp/README.md

 }
 ```

-This create a simple replication pipeline between your exist postgres and newly created DWH clickhouse cluster.
+This creates a simple replication pipeline between your exist postgres and newly created DWH clickhouse cluster.

-As you can see a lot of stuff here actually cames as variables, so it’s quite easy to prepare different stages, simple add `stage_name.tfvars` and run `terraform apply` with it:
+As you can see a lot of stuff here actually comes as variables, so it’s quite easy to prepare different stages, simple add `stage_name.tfvars` and run `terraform apply` with it:

 ```hcl
 variable "dc-token" {